Cobb Justice Foundation

 Celebrating Women in Service Luncheon

 Held each year in December as a co-sponsored event with the Cobb Women of the Bar Section, the Celebrating Women in Service Luncheon recognizes the achievements and dedication of women in public service.
-Details can be found in Summary Justice.
+Registration and details are published each Fall.

 Visit our office: